-The following configurable parameter are available in the default CMIC model configuration file:
+The following configurable parameters are available in the default CMIC model configuration file:

-- CMIC_SZSEG: The size of the segment is configurable (see its definition in section 5.2.2.6).
+- CMIC\SZSEG: The size of the segment is configurable (see its definition in section 5.2.2.6).
 Its default value is 4.
-Information on how to change the size of the segment can be found in section 5.2.2.6 and in the software user manual ([RD.3.]). - IS_ALREADY_RECALIBRATED: this flag, defining whether satellite data input by the user are already recalibrated with post-launch calibration coefficients (solar channels) and GSICS IR calibration coefficients, is configurable (see its definition in section 5.2.2.6).
+Information on how to change the size of the segment can be found in section 5.2.2.6 and in the software user manual ([RD.3.]). - IS\ALREADY\RECALIBRATED: this flag, defining whether satellite data input by the user are already recalibrated with post-launch calibration coefficients (solar channels) and GSICS IR calibration coefficients, is configurable (see its definition in section 5.2.2.6).
 Its default value is FALSE.
-Information on how to change this value can be found in section 5.2.2.6 and in the software user manual ([RD.3.]). - NP_OMP_CMIC_THREAD (default value: -1): The CMIC is parallelized using openMP standard.
-If set to a strictly positive integer value, NB_OMP_CMIC_THREAD corresponds to the number of threads used by CMIC.
-If NB_OMP_CMIC_THREAD is set to a negative value, the number if threads used by CMIC will be monitored by the OMP_NUM_THREADS environment variable set at NWCSAF SW level.
+Information on how to change this value can be found in section 5.2.2.6 and in the software user manual ([RD.3.]). - NWP\ANALYSIS: flag allowing the use of NWP analysis.